hpec-2021-ccu-lanl/simulator/README.md

 ## Test the batsim_docker

+Before we test our docker, please bear with us on some confusing terminology:

+This needs clarification.
+An "experiment", as far as the config file is concerned, is a json element that has an input and an output.
+You can make multiple experiments in one config file.
+Below, the "experiment" is "test" and all data for that experiment will be in the folder "test".<br/>

+ Each "job", as it relates to the config file, is one set of parameters used for a simulation.
+For example, a simulation having a cluster with 1500 nodes vs a simulation having a cluster with 1600 nodes are two different "jobs".
+Similarly two simulations both having 1500 nodes but differing on SMTBF are two different "jobs".
+The confusion here is that "jobs" in this sense are titled "experiment_#" and so are their folder that comes under the "experiment" folder.<br />

+ "Runs" are simulations in the same "experiment" that have the exact same parameters and so come under the same "job" and are used for averaging purposes.
+To further complicate things, there are the "simulated jobs".
+These are part of the workloads that the simulator is running.<br />

+## Ok, that is out of the way
 Test the batsim_docker to see if it gives you the correct results.
 This will make sure the docker is running properly, but will also give you a chance to see how the process of running simulations goes.
 We will use a config file "test_docker.config".<br/>
 ```